abingdonpta/abingdonpta/content/posts/2024-01-05 Bingo Night/index.md

 images: ["files/flyer-en.png"]
 ---

+**EDIT 1/18/2024:** Bingo Night has been postponed due to the snow day on Friday, January 19.
+A new date will be announced soon.

+---

 Come one, come all, to our bingo night so bright!
 Hosted by Abingdon PTA, it will be quite the sight!
 Prizes, food, and laughter take flight - join us for a game or two, it will be just right!

 There will be a $5 per person entry fee assessed at the door, which will include all bingo games.